-BIOGRAPHY AND AUTOBIOGRAPHY
+ENG 249 GE HUM BIOGRAPHY AND AUTOBIOGRAPHY

-Prerequisite(s): ENG 122 or ENG 125 or written permission of the department chairperson
+Prerequisite(s): ENG 122 or written permission of the department chairperson

 An examination through letters, memoirs, journals, autobiography and biography of some of the seminal figures of our time.
 Through discussion and written response, the impact of cultural, ethnic, economic and political factors on the individual and the expression of such influences as they emerge in the writings are analyzed.
-The readings focus on individuals who represent the following: artists (art, dance, music, film), authors/playwrights/poets, scientists, politicians/statesmen, religious/philosophical figures.
+The readings focus on individuals who represent the following: artists (art, dance, music, film), authors/playwrights/poets, scientists, politicians/ statesmen, religious/philosophical figures.

-ENG 250 GE DIV

-GAY AND LESBIAN LITERATURE
+ENG 250 GE DIV GAY AND LESBIAN LITERATURE

-Prerequisite(s): ENG 122 or ENG 125 or written permission of the department chairperson
+Prerequisité(s): ENG 122 or written permission of the department chairperson